OffchainLabs/timeboost-design/implementation_design.md

 - check if the chain id is correct
 - check if the auction contract address is correct
 - check the current round has an express lane controller
-- check if the bid is intended for the current round
+- check if the transaction is intended for the current round
-- verify the signature and recover the sender address
+- recover the signer's address
-- verify the sender is the current express lane controller
+- verify the signer is the current express lane controller
 - check the sequencer number of the transaction is in-order, otherwise queue for later.
 The sequence number is the per-round nonce for express lane submissions, starting at 0, maintained by the sequencer in-memory.
 If a sequence number is 0, and an express lane controller sends a message with number 3, it will get queued until it can get processed

 Then, the sequencer will respond with: